swan-io/react-native-browser/README.md

 In order to receive deeplink on browser close event, you have to setup them first.
 We **highly** recommand defining a custom schema + url for this specific task.
 For example, `com.company.myapp://close`.

+> [!TIP]
-Once the redirect URI is reached (a `GET` hits your server), handle the result and perform a server redirect to `com.company.myapp://close?success=true` (you can pass data back to your app using query params ✨).
+> Once the redirect URL is reached (a `GET` hits your server), first handle the result, then perform a server redirect to, let's say, `com.company.myapp://close?success=true` to close the browser (and pass any data back to your app using query params ✨).

 ### On iOS